IHE/ITI.Finance/input/pagecontent/ITI-YY2.md

 ##### 2:3.YY2.4.2.2 Message Semantics

-The Beneficiary Manager shall support the search response message as defined at <{{site.data.fhir.path}}http.html#search> on the InsurancePlan, as defined at <{{site.data.fhir.path}}insuranceplan.html>
+The Beneficiary Manager SHALL support the search response message as defined at <{{site.data.fhir.path}}http.html#search> on the InsurancePlan, as defined at <{{site.data.fhir.path}}insuranceplan.html>